 On July 13, 1811, a public sale notice published in the Frederick Town Record listed the Catoctin Furnace complex and described it as containing 15 to 20 houses for the accommodation of workmen, all in good order.
 The Frederick County Tax Assessment Book for 1876 (No. 15, p.
+80)

-80) described the furnace complex and included a count of 50 tenant houses.
+described the furnace complex and included a count of 50 tenant houses.
 Today, ten of the original furnace worker houses (four stone houses and six log houses) stand adjacent to Old U.S. Route 15 (Catoctin Furnace Road) beginning approximately 600 feet south of the furnace.

-The exact construction date of the Reed-Stitely log house is unknown, but it is assumed that it was constructed circa 1820 when the new owner, John Brien, built many dwellings for workers.
-Planned dendrochronology research may provide a more accurate date of construction; however, dendrochronology completed on other log houses in the village strongly suggests a circa 1820 construction date.
+The exact construction date of the Hoke log house is unknown, but it is assumed that it was constructed ca. 1820 when the new owner, John Brien, built many dwellings for workers.
+Planned dendrochronology research may provide a more accurate date of construction.
 The large number of enslaved workers owned by Brien (at least 22 in 1820) is strong evidence that this structure was constructed utilizing the skills of enslaved Africans.
 By the middle of the 19th century, the number of enslaved workers declined, replaced by European immigrants.